atpollmann/cf-cli-helper/README.md

 - A `templates` directory that has at least one template in it called `main`
 - A `config` directory with a `default.js` config file
-- A `stack_parameters.json` with all the parameters the stack receives
+- A `stack_parameters.<environment>.json` with all the parameters the stack receives\*

+* Optionally a `.dev` file with the key `ENVIRONMENT`.
+If absent, said key value will be `dev`.
+This allows to have more than one stack parameter set, determined by the environment.

 ### The templates folder